Why Canada needs pharmacare

 Q: Why do people in Canada need a national pharmacare program?

 A: Canada is the only country in the world that has a universal healthcare system that does not have universal coverage for prescription drugs outside of hospitals.
-In fact, 7.5 million Canadians have insufficient or no coverage.
-Recent polling shows that people in Canada support a national pharmacare program, with 93% saying equal access for all is important.
+In fact, 7.5 million Canadians have insufficient or no coverage, that’s roughly 1 in 5 Canadians!

 Q: Why is this issue so important for Heart & Stroke?

 A: Diseases of the circulatory system are the leading causes of death for people in Canada.
 These diseases — including heart disease, stroke and vascular cognitive impairment—claim a life in Canada every five minutes.
-In 2019, Canadian pharmacies dispensed roughly 101 million prescriptions for medications to treat cardiovascular disease — more than any other category of prescription drugs.
+In 2024, Canadian pharmacies dispensed roughly 111 million prescriptions for medications to treat cardiovascular disease — making it the second highest disease category of prescription drugs.

 We need better prevention, treatment and management of heart disease and stroke.
 One of the ways we can achieve that is through improvements in access to medications by implementing a national, universal pharmacare program.